Canada's National CCUS Convention

 • Gain expert insights into accelerating investment, both with private and public money.

-Panel: Navigating CCUS Uncertainty under the Trump Administration: An Opportunity for Canada?
+Navigating CCUS Uncertainty Under the Trump Administration: An Opportunity for Canada?

 As the US Department of Energy is walking back $3.7 billion in funding for carbon capture and other emissions-reduction technologies, does this present an opportunity for Canada to ensure sustained competitiveness of Canadian energy and industrial sectors, and to provide corresponding jobs and regional economic benefits.